Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

-A relatively small list of trade-off parameters (6×6 matrix) was grid-searched and optimal trade-off parameters of different participants from both datasets were presented in Fig. 5.
-Although optimal trade-off parameters were slightly different.
-Among them, the trade-off parameters in the 2B dataset distributed more widely, which indirectly indicated that the data distribution of different participants in this dataset was complicated.
-In addition, we noticed that participants with high MI-EEG performance shared similar trade-off parameters (especially $\lambda_1=0.01, \lambda_2=0.2 or 1 or 10 or 15$) aggregated and formed clusters.
-These results were clear evidence for our prior hypothesis on the cross-participant MI-classification that utilized all participants’ data in the model generation.
-Participants with large data distribution discrepancy (far away from the clusters in Fig. 5.) would cause negative transfer and pose negative effect on model performance.
-This might also be the reason why our SDDA framework demonstrated better performance than the GAN-based methods in the literature, even our SDDA framework used much less data in the model training process.
+As shown in Fig. \ref{Fig.parameter}, optimal trade-off parameters are slightly different.
+Among them, the trade-off parameters in the IIB dataset show less centralized distribution compared to that of IIA, which indirectly indicates that the data distribution of different participants in this dataset is quite different.
+In addition, it is interesting to see that participants with high MI-EEG performance share similar trade-off parameters (especially $\lambda_1=0.01, \lambda_2=0.2 \text{ or } 1 \text{ or } 10 \text{ or } 15$).
+These results are clear evidence for our prior hypothesis about negative transfer on the cross-participant MI classification that use all participants’ data in the model generation.
+Participants with large data distribution discrepancy (far away from the clusters in Fig. \ref{Fig.parameter}.) will cause negative transfer and pose negative effects on model performance.
+This might also be the reason why our SDDA framework demonstrates better performance than the GAN-based methods in the literature, even though our SDDA framework uses much less data in the model training process.